 DAAM1 (Dishevelled Associated Activator Of Morphogenesis 1) is a Protein Coding gene.
-Among its related pathways are Wnt Signaling Pathways: beta-Catenin-independent Wnt/PCP Signaling Pathways and Signaling by GPCR.
+Among its related pathways are Wnt Signaling Pathways: beta-Catenin-dependent Wnt Signaling and Wnt Signaling Pathway and Pluripotency.
 GO annotations related to this gene include identical protein binding and binding.
 An important paralog of this gene is DAAM2.

 UniProtKB/Swiss-Prot for DAAM1 Gene